561-475-1831

 Truck Accident Cases We Handle

 While many truck drivers and trucking companies do everything they can to stay safe on the roadway, the sad reality is that not everyone exercises this level of caution, putting unsuspecting motorists in harm’s way.
-Drivers forced to exceed the set hours of service restrictions, drivers who abuse alcohol or amphetamines while behind the wheel, or drivers/companies that fail to keep their trucks in good working order regularly expose everyone on the road to serious risks.
-As such, the West Palm Beach trucking accident lawyers at Schuler, Weisser, Zoeller, Overbeck & Baxter P.A. are prepared to represent accident victims in cases involving:
+Drivers forced to exceed the set hours of service restrictions, drivers who abuse alcohol or amphetamines while behind the wheel, or drivers/companies that fail to keep their trucks in good working order regularly expose everyone on the road to severe risks.

-• Drunk Driving – If a truck driver chooses to operate their vehicle while under the influence, their reaction time and ability to maneuver the vehicle may be severely compromised, putting others in danger of serious injuries or death.
+• Drunk Driving – If a truck driver chooses to operate their vehicle while under the influence, their reaction time and ability to maneuver the rig may be severely compromised, putting others in danger of serious injuries or death.

 Type of Large Vehicle Accidents We Handle